jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Ottoluke Organdorf.md

 > Known Groups | [[The Savage Seven]], [[Sea of Swords]]  |

 ## History
-Originally a member of [[The Savage Seven]], turned his part of [[The Inevitable]] into a book, which he then gambled away for drinking money.
+Originally a member of [[The Savage Seven]], turned his part of [[Aurunat, The Inevitable]] into a book, which he then gambled away for drinking money.
 Subsequently left the Savage Seven and felt somewhat bad about his actions while a part of the group but did not elaborate on things the group did.

 Subsequently, worked with Capitan [[Reina Kalimoff]] as a [[Sea of Swords]] archivist.